Dr Anestis Tsakiridis

 Welcome to the laboratory of Dr Anestis Tsakiridis.

-Funding: The University of Sheffield, Biotechnology and Biological Sciences Research Council (BBSRC), The Royal Society, Children's Cancer and Leukaemia Group/Little Princess Trust, Horizon2020, MRC
+Funding: The University of Sheffield, Biotechnology and Biological Sciences Research Council (BBSRC), The Royal Society, Children's Cancer and Leukaemia Group/Little Princess Trust, EU Horizon2020, MRC, Neuroblastoma UK.

 There are currently no positions available in the lab.
 However, we always welcome speculative applications.
 Please email your CV and research interests to email@example.com